So-mo-on/Network-measures/README.md

 For detailed explanations and alterations in weights, please refer to the attached PDF (efficiency) and follow the comments in the code.

+**Note:** Additional functions and features will be added over time.